 - Provide services that go beyond crisis intervention and the establishment of initial safety.
 Short-term shelter-based or crisis-oriented programs will not be funded.

-- Include a plan for evaluating program effectiveness, with metrics that demonstrate the impact of the program on the participating youth.
+- Include a plan for evaluating program effectiveness, with metrics that demonstrate the impact of the program in helping participating youth and at least one significant adult, such as a parent, primary caregiver or other adult with whom the youth has a meaningful and ideally long-term relationship.

 - Enhance the relationship between the youth and at least one significant adult, such as a parent, primary caregiver or other adult with whom the youth has a meaningful and ideally long-term relationship.